slobdell/skew-binomial-queues/README.md

 The fundamental advantage of a comparable priority queue datastructure is the ability to meld queues in constant time.

+This `BootstrappedSkewBinomialQueue` is also noteworthy in that every operation against the priority queue is copy-on-write.
+Therefore, any given version of the queue is immutable which can be taken advantage of for particular cases.
+Operations that imply mutations (Enqueue, Dequeue, and Meld) actually return references to new respective roots in the underlying tree without changing the tree itself.

 ## Usage:
 ```